-Welcome to the fourth of five studies of the Book of James.
-This lesson covers James Chapter 4.
+Welcome to the fourth of five studies on James Chapter 4.

 Pride is often the greatest challenge one will face in his or her life.
-It is pride that causes man to focus on himself and not God.
-It is pride when we yield to our carnal sinful desires and not to the will of God.
-It is pride that tempts us to please ourselves and not God.
+It's pride that causes man to focus on himself and not God.
+It's pride when we yield to our carnal sinful desires and not to the will of God.
+It's pride that tempts us to please ourselves and not God.

 Pride is basically putting ourselves before God.
 We cannot underestimate the value of a humble heart to Almighty God.
 Pride is the opposite of humility.
 We will study both here in James Chapter 4.